PiersonSilver/QuaternaryCalculator8/README.md

 Unit tests are going to be written individually based on what bullet points you took to write.
 We also established a repository to commit our work too.

 Task Distribution
-- Caleb Reyes = Conversion from Quaternary to Decimal and Square and Square root functionality
+- Caleb Reyes = Square and Square root functionality
 - Antone Thyge = GUI implementation
 - Edgar Arvizu and Tanner Bauserman = Test cases
-- Pierson Silver = Operator Class and Logic
+- Pierson Silver = Conversion and Multi Number Calculations Classes and Logic Implementation

 # Meeting 2: 9/3/2024
 Got together in class